 1. Reduced Anxiety and Enhanced Calmness

 A simplified environment contributes to mental well-being.
-Personality and Social Psychology Bulletin reports that individuals with decluttered spaces experience lower cortisol levels and improved mood (source).
+Personality and Social Psychology Bulletin reports that individuals with decluttered spaces experience lower cortisol levels and improved mood.

 2. More Time for Self-Development

 Owning fewer possessions frees up time for meaningful experiences.
-A study in The Journal of Positive Psychology found that investing in experiences rather than material goods leads to greater long-term happiness (source).
+A study in The Journal of Positive Psychology found that investing in experiences rather than material goods leads to greater long-term happiness.
+Many minimalists share stories about using saved time to learn new skills, pursue hobbies, or spend more time with family.

 3. Strengthened Connection with Nature

 Sustainable living encourages outdoor activities, which have been shown to improve mood and reduce stress.
-Research in Environmental Psychology confirms that spending time in nature enhances overall well-being (source).
+Research in Journal of Environmental Psychology confirms that spending time in nature enhances overall well-being.

 How to Transition to a Minimalist and Sustainable Lifestyle